pydemo/databuddy/README.md

 #Does it work?
-- yes, with some quirks and only for Oracle.
+- yes, with some quirks and only for Oracle and SQLServer.

 ##References
 * [QueryCopy for Oracle](https://github.com/QueryCopy/QueryCopy-for-Oracle) -- `qc32\qc32.exe`